Remembering Activism: The Cultural Memory of Protest in Europe

 From the Archive to the Museum: 15M Exhibited

-África López Zabalegui
+África López Zabalegui (ReAct intern)

 In 2021, for the 10th anniversary of the Indignados protest (most commonly known in Spain as 15M), the Reina Sofía Museum in Madrid included part of the movement’s archive in its permanent exhibition.
 As I was spending my Christmas holidays back home in Madrid, I decided to visit it.